-Games like Mafia have been around for quite a while and practically everybody must have, at some point of time, tried their hand at Grand Theft Auto.
-Speaking of that series, we’re not judging even if you haven’t dabbled in the earlier iterations that had a GPS-like top down view.
+Games like Mafia have been around for quite a while and practically everybody must have, at some point in time, tried their hand at Grand Theft Auto.
+Speaking of that series, we’re not judging even if you haven’t dabbled in the earlier iterations that had a GPS-like top-down view.
 But anyway, there are several out there that give you a similar shot of adrenaline boost while roaming around city or country environments, committing crimes without a care in the world.
-But of course you could also go down the ‘good’ hardworking path, although most encourage some form of criminal behavior.
+But of course, you could also go down the ‘good’ hardworking path, although most encourage some form of criminal behavior.

 1. Sleeping Dogs –